Elvric/cert_authority/README.md

 # MOVE YOUR VENV from caserver/api to caserver
 otherwise vagrant will try to copy it to the CA VM (taking too much time)

+# Installing Vagrant
+Follow this [link](https://www.vagrantup.com/downloads) and your wishes shall be granted

 # Virtual Machines and Vagrant
 When running vagrant ensure that you are in the root directory of this project.